mikeizbicki/ucr-cs100/assignments/lab/lab8-spam/README.md

 First, you're going to practice sending these emails.
 Then, you're going to write a bash script to automate the process.

 **IMPORTANT:** Don't use this for evil!
 It will get your cs account suspended and could even get you arrested!
+Also, you must be logged into the well server for this lab or else you will not be able to find telnet.

 #### spoofing an email